NothingAG/constitution/constitution.md

 ### 3.6.1 MODIFYING SUB-CIRCLES

-A super-circle may modify the purpose, domain, or accountabilities of a sub-circle, or remove the sub-circle altogether.
-A super-circle may also move its own defined roles or policies into a sub-circle, or move any from within the sub-circle into itself.
-Any of these modifications may only be done via the governance process of the super-circle.
-Beyond these allowed changes, a super-circle may not modify any defined roles or policies held within a sub-circle.
+Any modifications of sub-circles may only be done via the governance process of the sub-circle itself, except for moving super-circle roles or policies into the sub-circle, or moving sub-circle roles into the super-circle as well as the removal of a sub-circle.
+These cases are handled by the the super-circle governance process.

 ### 3.7 BRIDGE